Lydia Dotto: Personal life

 Lydia Dotto was born to August and Assunta Dotto in Cadomin, Alberta, moving to Edmonton when she was a few years old.
 She has a younger sister, Terry.

 Dotto attended the first Beatles concert in Canada at Empire Stadium in Vancouver and was a lifelong Beatles fan.

 Lydia graduated from Austin O'Brien Catholic High School in 1968.

 In her online art store, Dotto stated "I enjoy merging diverse artistic paths, never knowing where they will take me but always enjoying the journey".

+Death and legacy

 Lydia Dotto died in 2022 in Peterborough with her family by her side.
+Her archives are held by and available for research in Special Collections & Archives at the University of Waterloo.